Joey Meneses Player Props: Nationals vs. Guardians

 Guardians Pitching Rankings

-- The pitching staff for the Guardians has a collective 8.2 K/9, which ranks 24th in MLB.
+- The eight strikeouts per nine innings compiled by the Guardians pitching staff ranks 25th in MLB.

-- The Guardians have the 11th-ranked team ERA across all league pitching staffs (4.08).
+- The Guardians' 3.94 team ERA ranks 10th among all league pitching staffs.

-- The Guardians surrender the sixth-fewest home runs in baseball (12 total, 0.9 per game).
+- The Guardians surrender the fifth-fewest home runs in baseball (12 total, 0.8 per game).

-- Plesac (0-0) starts for the Guardians, his third of the season.
+- Bieber makes the start for the Guardians, his fourth of the season.
+He is 1-0 with a 2.37 ERA and 14 strikeouts in 19 2/3 innings pitched.

-- His most recent time out was on Sunday against the Seattle Mariners, when the right-hander threw seven innings, surrendering two earned runs while giving up five hits.
+- The right-hander last pitched on Monday against the New York Yankees, when he went seven innings, allowing two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.